Video Pinball series

 The Video Pinball brand is a series of first-generation single-player dedicated home video game consoles manufactured, released and marketed by Atari, Inc. starting in 1977.
 Bumper controllers on the sides or a dial on the front are used to control the games depending on the game selected.
-There are three game types in the first model of the Video Pinball series: Pinball, Basketball, and Breakout.
+There are four game types in the Video Pinball series: Flipper Pinball, Paddle Pinball, Basketball (called Rebound), and Breakout.

 The first model is based on the single chip 011500-11/C011512-05 ("Pong-on-a-chip") produced by Atari.

 Gameplay

 Video Pinball allows 7 games—4 pinball variations, a basketball game, and two versions of Breakout (Breakout and a variant called Break Away)—for one to two players.
 The unit provides digital on-screen scoring, automatic serves, and color graphics.
 Video Pinball uses a microcontroller and a small amount of RAM rather than the "Pong on a chip" IC's that had been used in the slew of pong machines Atari Inc. had been releasing.
-Pinball was played primarily with the side bumper buttons, and Breakout and Basketball with the dial and top buttons.
+Pinball is played primarily with the side bumper buttons, and Breakout and Basketball with the dial and top buttons.
+When playing the flipper pinball game, the flippers only momentarily move to the upward position and cannot be held there by the player.
+The object the paddle pinball game is for the player to hit various targets to score points; these targets change color as they are hit, and some can disappear.
+The object of the Breakout game is to remove a wall of bricks one at a time using a ball bouncing off a moveable paddle controlled with dial.
+The playing options allow the games to adjust to different skill-levels.

 Models

+Video Pinball was one of a series of Atari dedicated consoles which each cost nearly $100,000 to develop.

 There were three different models of Video Pinball released over its lifetime.
 Atari released both woodgrain and cream-colored versions as "Atari Video Pinball" Model C-380.
 An OEM version whose name was changed to "Pinball Breakaway" was also produced for Sears under the Sears' Tele-Games label.
+In Japan it was released by Epoch in 1979 as the Epoch TV Block.

+The console connects to a TV set for display.
+It can be powered with 6 'C' batteries or by buying an adapter can use mains current.
+Buttons on top of the machine are used the select games and their variations.

+In 1978 the system was offered for sale between $64.95 and $89.95.

-Atari’s Video Pinball was the last dedicated “Pong” console line produced by Atari before the transition to their cartridge-based Atari VCS (later Atari 2600), marking the end of the first generation of home gaming as the industry shifted toward interchangeable game libraries.
+Atari's Video Pinball was the last dedicated "Pong" console line produced by Atari before the transition to their cartridge-based Atari VCS (later Atari 2600), marking the end of the first generation of home gaming as the industry shifted toward interchangeable game libraries.
+A cartridge based console called "Game Brain" was developed by Atari but never released; one of the cartridges for this machine used the IC chip from Video Pinball.